spryker/spryker-docs/docs/pbc/all/digital-asset-management/digital-asset-management.md

   - /docs/scos/user/features/202204.0/file-manager-feature-overview/asset-management.html
 ---

-The *Digital Asset Management* capability lets you upload and manage your assets effectively.
+The *Digital Asset Management* capability lets you upload and manage your assets (media files) effectively.
 You can:
-* Bulk upload/remove files
+* Upload and delete files in bulk
-* Add/delete files via the Back Office user interface
+* Add and delete files manually via the Back Office
 * Maintain multiple versions of individual files
 * Drag and drop to create and update your assets’ file structure
 * Manage files from a list view